Art-of-WiFi/UniFi-API-browser/phpapi/README.md

 >**NOTES:**
 >
->The $site_id parameter is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi controller:
+>In the above example, the $site_id parameter is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi controller:
 >
 >```
 >https://<controller IP address or FQDN>:8443/manage/site/jl3z2shm/dashboard